-6987.
-Although neither section 27 nor any other part of the Act or Regulation expressly excludes services provided to Preferred Beneficiaries by medical practitioners, the MSC has, pursuant to its powers under s.
-5(1)(c) of the Act, excluded from the definition of

-"benefits" under the Act services rendered by an enrolled medical practictioner or performed in an approved diagnostic facility for persons entitled to treatment under the statutes set out in paragraph 70, above, with the exception of the Insurance (Vehicle) Act (Minute #97-068).
-The Defendants have invariablyalso treated services provided by medical practitioners to Preferred Beneficiaries beneficiaries under the Insurance (Vehicle) Act as not being subject to the restrictions contained in sections 14, 17, 18 and 45 of the Act.
+- 87. Although neither section 27 nor any other part of the Act or Regulation expressly excludes services provided to Preferred Beneficiaries by medical practitioners, the MSC has, pursuant to its powers under s.
+5(1)(c) of the Act, excluded from the definition of "benefits" under the Act services rendered by an enrolled medical practitioner or performed in an approved diagnostic facility for persons entitled to treatment under the statutes set out in paragraph 70, above, with the exception of the Insurance (Vehicle) Act (Minute #97-068).
+The Defendants have also treated services provided by medical practitioners to beneficiaries under the Insurance (Vehicle) Act as not being subject to the restrictions contained in sections 14, 17, 18 and 45 of the Act.
 These various exclusions are referred to hereinafter as the "Defendants' Preferential Policy".
-From time to time, the Commission excludes other services from the definition of "benefits" in the Act, or includes services previously excluded.
+From time to time, the Commission excludes other services from the definition of "benefits" in the Act, or includes services previously excluded. - 87(a).
+The exclusions from the application of sections 14, 17, 18 and 45 of the Act, including those provided by section 27 of the Regulation, Minute #97-068 and other Commission exemptions, are referred to as the "Defendants' Preferential Policy".